Kristina01111000/Kristina01111000.github.io/README.md

 List of Projects:

   Github only:
   - This webpage
   - The Classic Hello World

   Wordpress Theme:
   - from Brad Hussey's class
-  C++:

-  - game -> is this applicable? only runs with the correct library installed
-  -  also only edited them, didn't necessarily write them

-  Java:
-  -

   Javascript:
   - Tetris